Training the Untrainable: Introducing Inductive Bias via Representational Alignment: Architecture and Training Details

 \subsubsection{Copy-Paste}

 \textbf{Target Networks}

 \textit{RNN}: We design a 4-layer RNN with a hidden dimension of 768 units, followed by a fully connected layer.
-In copy-paste, architectural and algorithmic limitations make RNNs an untrainable architecture fortask.
+In copy-paste, architectural and algorithmic limitations make RNNs an untrainable architecture for the task.
 Specifically, RNNs must memorize the input sequence which is difficult, particularly with a padding token.
-RNNs are generally considered to be unapplicable to the copy-paste task.
+RNNs are generally considered to be inapplicable to the copy-paste task.

 \textbf{Guide Networks}

 \textit{Transformer}: We consider a 4 layer transformer decoder architecture with a hidden dimension of 768 units across 12 transformer heads.
 The transformer is well-suited for copy-paste as the attention mechanism can act as a routing mechanism for the sequence.
 We train the transformer guide from scratch, as with language modeling and achieve $96.90\%$ accuracy on the task.